 - Add 8 cups of sweet potatoes (peeled and chopped into large chunks) to a pot on the stove with enough water to cover potatoes.
 Bring water to a boil and cook until potatoes are tender when punctured with a fork (approximately 10 to 15 minutes).

-- While potatoes are cooking on the stove add your Pecan Crumble ingredients to a high powered blender.
+- While potatoes are cooking on the stove add your Pecan Crumble ingredients to a high powered blender or food processor.
 Blend until dates and pecans are thoroughly chopped.
 Dates can get stuck at the bottom to you may need to pause your blending to move them around a small spatula.
 Once you have the right crumbly consistency set it aside.